MicrosoftDocs/microsoft-community-training/microsoft-community-training/Public-Preview-Version/frequently-asked-questions/faqs-course.md

 ### How can I add additional resources or exercises as part of a course?

-Currently,  Microsoft Community Training platform doesn't support attaching additional content or  exercises  as part of courses out of the box.
+Currently,  Community Training platform doesn't support attaching additional content or  exercises  as part of courses out of the box.
 However, customers can achieve this by using third-party tools such as Microsoft Forms or attaching exercise files in word and embed them as a lesson in a course.

 Example: You can attach Microsoft Forms as an external URL as a lesson with exercises or assignment questionnaires for your learners.
 On the form, you can enable file upload as required for learners to  complete their assignments and easily attach their work.
 Alternatively, you can share instructions via a word document attached as a lesson and ask learners to email their work.